Kōzō Akino: Early life

-Akino was born on July 11, 1967 in the Hyogo Prefecture of Japan.
+Akino was born on July 11, 1967, in the Hyogo Prefecture of Japan.
 He graduated from the Nagasaki University School of Medicine in 1992.
 He also earned a doctorate in Biomedical Sciences from that same university, in 1996.

-Career

 Medical career

 Prior to his election to the House of Councillors, Akino worked as professor of medicine and directed offices in the Ministry of Health, Labour and Welfare.
 A summary of his career is below: